Pongalo Pongal

-Pongalo Pongal is a 1997 Tamil-language comedy film directed by V. Sekhar.
+Pongalo Pongal is a 1997 Indian Tamil-language comedy film directed by V. Sekhar.
 The film stars Vignesh, Vadivelu, Charle, Chinni Jayanth, and Vivek.
 Sangita Madhavan Nair, Kovai Sarala, Indhu, and Latha play the female leads.
 Supporting roles are done by Malaysia Vasudevan, Thyagu, Rajesh, and Vennira Aadai Moorthy.
 The film had music by Deva, cinematography by G. Rajendran and editing by A. P. Manivannan.
-The film released on 9 May 1997 and became a commercial success at the box office.
+The film was released on 9 May 1997, and became a commercial success.

 Plot

 Subramani, Vellaisamy, Arumugam, and Ponrasu are four friends from poor families; they are graduates but cannot find jobs.
 Their fathers feel that they are good-for-nothing and decide to corrupt the politician Anja Nenjam to find them a decent job.
 Anja Nenjam is linked to Pannaiyar, a ruthless landlord who exploited the villagers.
 Pannaiyar orders him to flee with their money, otherwise, nobody will respect him.
 Their friend Pazhanisamy, who is supposed to be a supervisor in the city, is back to his village and was also cheated by Anja Nenjam.
 The five friends, on advice of a retired school teacher, decide to become milk suppliers in their village.